Publications and tools

 This publication helps readers manage the process of identifying the disposal class a record belongs to and applying the disposal action specified in the relevant disposal authority.

-Storing to the Standard: Guidelines for Implementing the Standard for the Physical Storage of Commonwealth Records
+- Standard for the Physical Storage of Commonwealth Records (rtf, 878kB)